poupouxios/drupal-vagrant/README.md

 ## Run this sample project

-1. Clone this project and put it in any place on your computer `git clone https://github.com/poupouxios/drupal-vagrant.git`
+1. Clone the project and put it in any place on your computer `git clone https://github.com/poupouxios/drupal-vagrant.git`
 2. Navigate inside the project and execute the below commands:
   * `git submodule init`
   * `git submodule update`